 To calculate the amount of your benefit, you can use this helpful Florida Unemployment Calculator.

 On the Florida CONNECT site, you will need to claim your weeks of unemployment every two weeks that you are out of work.
 Within 18 days of filing your claim, you will get an information notice with specific instructions.
-You will have 14 days from your claim date to claim your weeks of unemployment benefits.
+You will have seven days from your claim date to claim your weeks of unemployment benefits.
 The disbursement of unemployment benefits is NOT automatic.
 You must proactively claim your weeks to receive benefits within the allotted time frame.
 If you are late, you could be denied your benefits.

 When you claim your weeks, you will need to report any work you have done and any earnings, even if you have not been paid yet.